-PSAC National Equity Conferences are held every three years.
-The National Equity Conferences include: Access Conference; Pride Conference; Conference for Racially Visible Members; Indigenous People's Conference and the Women's Conference.
-The Conferences bring together PSAC equity-seeking members from across the country to, among other things, discuss and adopt resolutions on issues and policies that affect them.
-These resolutions reflect the direction and action that equity-seeking members want to take to further the status of equity-seeking groups in the union, at the workplace, and in society.
+The PSAC National Women's Conference is held every three years.
+The Conference brings together PSAC women from across the country to, among other things, discuss and adopt resolutions on issues and policies that affect them.
+These resolutions reflect the direction and action that women want to take to further the status of women in the union, at the workplace and in society.

-Two equity delegates to the PSAC Triennial Convention are elected at each of the PSAC National Equity Conferences.
+Two women delegates to the PSAC Triennial Convention are elected at the PSAC National Women's Conference.

-The National Equity Conferences are also an opportunity for PSAC equity-seeking members to share with and learn from each other, to create networks, and to feel empowered through workshops and speakers.
-It brings the union closer to equity-seeking members and vice versa.
-It is a time for learning, for decision-making, and for celebration.
+The National Women's Conference is also an opportunity for PSAC women to share with and learn from each other, to create networks and to feel empowered through workshops and speakers.
+It brings the union closer to women and women closer to their union.
+It is a time for learning, for decision-making and for celebration.